neurodebian/neurodebian/sphinx/vm.rst

 Finally, close the settings dialog.
 You have now completed the setup, and you can start the virtual machine by hitting the *Start* button.
-A new window will appear that shows the boot process.
+A new window will appear showing the boot process.
 After a short while the NeuroDebian desktop will appear.
 You can now explore the system.
-The virtual machine is connect with your host computer, and shares its internet connection.
+The virtual machine is connected with your host computer, and shares its Internet connection.
 Via this connection you can update the contained software packages at any time.

 .. warning::

   VirtualBox might offer you to upgrade the "guest additions" to version 3.1.2.
-  Do **not** do this, since this version is broken, and after the upgrade you will now longer be able to use the mouse inside the virtual machine.
+  Do **not** do this, since that version is broken, and after the upgrade you will now longer be able to use the mouse inside the virtual machine.

 .. image:: pics/vm_settings.jpg